Formation of paired phases of bosons and their excitations in a square lattice: Formation of pair superfluid phase

 where $\cos{2\bar{\theta}}=(U-2\mu)/2zt_{p}$.
-The stable PSF phase can coexist with other phases (like MI-1 and ASF) as a metastable state, which is shown by the red and blue shaded region in Fig.\ref{Fig4}(a).
+The stable PSF phase can coexist with other phases (like MI-1 and ASF) as a metastable state, which is shown by the red and blue shaded region in Fig.\ref{Fig5}(a).
 Whereas, the PSF phase in the yellow shaded region of the phase diagram exists as a true ground state.
-Note that, for continuous transition, the above-mentioned boundary in Eq.~\eqref{PSF_stable_boundary} coincides with the PSF-ASF phase boundary obtained from global minima of the free energy.
-We can understand this situation in a better way by constructing the Landau-Ginzburg (LG) free energy F$[\chi]$, which is obtained by minimizing the free energy density in Eq.~\eqref{free_energy_density} for fixed values of $\chi$.
-For continuous PSF to ASF transition, the free energy takes a double well like structure, as shown in Fig.\ref{Fig4}(b1), where the minima correspond to the ASF phase.
-As a consequence, the gapped mode of both the ASF and PSF phases with energy gaps $\Delta_{\rm H}$ and $\delta_{\rm H}$, respectively, become gapless at the critical point [see Fig.\ref{Fig4}(c)] similar to the transition of the Ising class.
-On the other hand, for the first-order transition, the LG free energy takes the shape as depicted in Fig.\ref{Fig4}(b2).
-The higher energy local minima at $\chi=0$ describes the metastable PSF phase, which corresponds to the blue shaded region outside the MI-1 phase boundary in Fig.\ref{Fig4}(a).
-In this case, both the gaps of the higher energy excitation do not vanish at the critical point and exhibit a discontinuous jump, signifying the first-order nature of the transition, as evident from Fig.\ref{Fig4}(d).
+Note that, for continuous transition, the above-mentioned boundary in Eq.~\eqref{PSF_stable_boundary} coincides with the PSF-ASF phase boundary obtained from global minima of the energy.
+We can understand this situation in a better way by constructing the Landau-Ginzburg (LG) energy E$[\chi]$, which is obtained by minimizing the energy density in Eq.~\eqref{free_energy_density} for fixed values of $\chi$.
+Note that, the present model has $U(1) \times \mathbb{Z}_{2}$ symmetry \cite{PSF_square_lattice_QMC_Wessel,PSS_triangular_lattice_Zhang,Christophe_Mora_PRL}, where both the superfluid phases correspond to the broken $U(1)$ symmetry.
+For continuous PSF to ASF transition, the energy density takes a double well like structure, as shown in Fig.\ref{Fig5}(b1), where the minima correspond to the ASF phase with broken $\mathbb{Z}_{2}$ symmetry.
+As a consequence, the gapped mode of both the ASF and PSF phases with energy gaps $\Delta_{\rm H}$ and $\delta_{\rm H}$, respectively [see Fig.\ref{Fig4}(a,b)], become gapless at the critical point, as shown in Fig.\ref{Fig5}(c).
+Such gap vanishing phenomena at the critical point for both the phases is a reflection of the continuous transition of Ising class related to $\mathbb{Z}_{2}$ symmetry breaking \cite{Subir_Sachdev}.
+On the other hand, for the first-order transition, the LG energy takes the shape as depicted in Fig.\ref{Fig5}(b2).
+The higher energy local minima at $\chi=0$ describes the metastable PSF phase, which corresponds to the blue shaded region outside the MI-1 phase boundary in Fig.\ref{Fig5}(a).
+In this case, both the gaps of the higher energy excitation do not vanish at the critical point and exhibit a discontinuous jump, signifying the first-order nature of the transition, as evident from Fig.\ref{Fig5}(d).
 Here we point out that, for continuous transition, the phase boundaries of the PSF phase can also be obtained from the condition $\omega^{\rm H}=0$.